2.1 The Hyperboreans

 You’ll recall in the book Genesis Revisited that I wanted to breed intelligent beings who were capable of reproducing on their own AND which I could control by forcing a stellarone soul inside them.
 I created Adam and the first woman Lilith for this very purpose.
 Both of them qualified as ‘intelligent’ and they both had souls Lucifer and I forced into them.
 I could control them to a degree, but try though I might, I couldn’t get them to breed together.

 Never one to shy away from a problem, I figured maybe I could work with them individually.
-Lilith’s demeanor was not something I wanted to deal with at first so I decided I’d start with Adam – after all, men are so easy when it comes to sex, right?
+Lilith’s demeanor was not something I wanted to deal with at first so I decided I’d start with the man.
+And Adam, bless his simple heart, was remarkably easy to manipulate when his hormones were involved.
+I pointed him toward the most suitable beasts the Flat Earth had to offer: the apes.
+A bit of divine “gussying up,” a dash of pheromones, and voilà—the Hyperboreans were born.

-Meanwhile, it was back to the drawing board for me – again…
+As a result, it was back to the drawing board…